jsnyders/ClimbingComp/RULES.md

 it is possible for TB to be the empty string if the climber only climbed N routes.
 The purpose of this TB string is that it can be compared lexicographically to determine ranking.
 Greater values are better.

-Notation: *pad* is a function that takes its first argument, an number, and converts it to a string and adds zeros on the left until the string is its second argument characters long.
+Notation: *pad* is a function that takes its first argument, a number, and converts it to a string and adds zeros on the left until the string is its second argument characters long.
 So pad(77, 4) results in "0077".
 The bar character (|) is the string concatenation operator.
-T as an ordered array of topped routes from highest to lowest.
+T is an ordered array of topped routes from highest to lowest.
 F is an array of the number of falls attempting a given route.
 It is ordered the same as T so that F(x) is the number of falls while attempting route T(x).

 The implementation relies on the following assumptions: